VipinJain1/VIP-Data-Mining---Unsupervised-Learning/README.md

 2. Weather I use Min, Max or Avg, all have their own limitation.
 Min - has outliers’ issue. max - breaks large cluster.
 3. Most imp limitation: - cannot be used when N is large.
 Space and Time complexity.
 Space O (N2) and Time O (N2logn) K-means has O(nd) complexity.

+### DBSCAN Density Based Clustering:

+#### Measuring Density: Measure MinPts and Eps - both are hyper parameters.
+They define how DBSCan works.
+1. Density at point P defines as: number of points within a hypersphere of radius eps around p.
+2. Dense region: a hypersphere of radius eps that contains at least minpts points.  if minpts is 4 and I have points 5, then sphere has dense region. if points are 3 and minpts =4 then it is sparse region.
+#### Core point, Border point and noise point:

+D = {Xi}, MinPts and Eps.

+#### Core Point -P: if Point p has >= MinPts points in an eps radius around it.
+Core point 'P' always belongs to a dense region.
+#### Border point:  Point P is set to be a border point if P is not a core point, that means P has <MinPts  points in eps radius.
+ and P is part of neighborhood (Q - Core point) and dist.
+(P, Q) <= eps.

+#### Noise Point: neither core or border point is called noise points.